ManosAnast/vaccineMonitor/README.md

     ● /vaccineStatusBloom citizenID virusName

-  Check if the citizen that with the given citizenID is vaccinated for the virusName.(Use of bloom filter)
+  Check if the citizen with the given citizenID is vaccinated for the virusName.(Use of bloom filter)

   Output format:
    NOT VACCINATED *OR*